Insights and Data Transform Workplace Culture

 “Data is important.
 But it only matters if we can use it to help our employees and customers have a better day at work,” said One Workplace Chief Operating Officer, Mark Baker.
 “The space is culturally valuable.
 The sensors alone wouldn’t tell us that.
 But, when the data was paired with honest qualitative feedback, we gathered a more complete picture of how we can best support our team.”

 When Steelcase analyzed the Study data, the results were surprising.
 Despite having 260 people in the Santa Clara headquarters, the team on average was only using 36 percent of its space.
 And the qualitative data explained why.
 Even though 37,000 square feet was more than ample, the design wasn’t supporting the type of work people were doing, or the One Workplace culture driving that work.

 “It wasn’t that we didn’t have enough space.
 We didn’t have the right kinds of spaces,” said Creative Director, Chris Good.
 “Private space and meeting space are not the same thing.
 We recognize how space can help shape behavior.
 We want to use our company culture to drive behaviors and design space around it.”

 For example, Study reported One Workplace had 20 one or two-person sessions occurring in private settings at any given time, but only nine spaces designed for those interactions.
 This might be people taking phone calls, doing heads down focus work or working with another colleague to review a project.

-One Workplace also discovered that team members were choosing conference rooms over their own desks for individual work.
+One Workplace also discovered that team members were choosing conference rooms over their own modern office tables for individual work.
 There was also a strong internal movement to work remotely outside the office.
 Ultimately team members felt like the environment didn’t do a terrific job supporting the different ways they wanted to work.
 And One Workplace wasn’t utilizing technology to help team members reserve the spaces they were actually using.

 “You can design solutions to create change, but only if you are also working to help people embrace that change.
 In the end, what we’re solving for isn’t about numbers, it’s human experiences,” said Good.